Contact

 • Enable auto-renew to continue at normal rates

-• Leave auto-renew off and accept EST as your safety net (23% premium, but no service interruption risk)
+• Leave auto-renew off and accept EST as your safety net (roughly 23% premium, but no service interruption risk)

 • Explicitly set cancel at term end if you genuinely want to stop

 3. Adjust renewal processes.
-If your organisation habitually turns off auto-renew to manage renewals manually, that workflow now costs 123%.
+If your organisation habitually turns off auto-renew to manage renewals manually, that workflow now costs you roughly 123% of the normal price.
 Either switch to keeping auto-renew on, or budget for potential EST charges when renewals slip.

 4. Consider EST as intentional insurance.
 For critical services where interruption is unacceptable, leaving auto-renew off and accepting EST may be a reasonable strategy.
 You pay more, but you are protected against timing mistakes.